 - First 3 days or part thereof: $16.50

 - Bond: $71.50

-Bond money will be returned in the form of a cheque that may take up to 14 days to process after the return of the trap.
+Bond money will be returned in via an electronic fund transfer.
 Any additional fees for extended hire will be deducted from the bond.

 Cat Act 2011